Feedback, Articles & Pictures

 now and this year was my best by far.
 I picked up some of your

-the best lure I have ever used hands down.
-I made two trips
+best lure I have ever used hands down.
+I made two trips this year

-this year to the lake and each time I caught well over 300
+to the lake and each time I caught well over 300 perch, keeping

 ** HEY, Darin - thanks for showing us how and where to catch

-got my 50 and ended up with 7 lbs of perch fillets man what a
+my 50 and ended up with 7 lbs of perch fillets man what a catch -

-catch - I got your site address from Dave and I just had to have
+I got your site address from Dave and I just had to have some of

-some of those killer lures!
+those killer lures!
 THANKS AGAIN - signed RON!
+HOPE TO

-ice without a mess of your slab grabbers.
-My wife and I, never
+without a mess of your slab grabbers.
+My wife and I, never come

-come off the ice until the bucket is full.
-Thanks to your
+off the ice until the bucket is full.
+Thanks to your products, its not

 **Great jig - -always a favorite in my tackle box!!